Close Banner

 Keep in mind that all theme park guests must have a valid theme park ticket and a park reservation to visit a park.
 That goes for hotel guests, too.
 However, a major perk to staying on-site at a Disneyland Resort hotel is that hotel guests can link a hotel stay and open up a different pool of reservations.
 The hotel guests generally have a better selection of theme park availability.
 The earlier you reserve, the better the selection.

 We think so, especially for a multi-day ticket.
-Did you know it costs less per day to add park hopping to a multi-day ticket than to purchase a 1-day ticket with park hopping?
-You get your money's worth with a park hopper multi-day ticket.
-It allows you to start in one park and hop after 11 a.m., that way you can either start or end your day (or even both) at Disney California Adventure.
+Did you know it costs less per day to add the Park Hopper option to a multi-day ticket than to purchase a 1-day Park Hopper ticket?
+You get your money's worth with a Park Hopper multi-day ticket.
+It also gives you more flexibility in viewing nighttime entertainment.
+It allows you to start in one park and hop after 11 a.m., so you can either start or end your day (or even both) at Disney California Adventure.
 We suggest starting off in each park at least once during your visit to take advantage of the shortest lines of the day.
-But pay attention to the Early Entry schedule so you choose the correct park to begin your day at.

 If you'd like to rent a wheelchair or stroller for your visit, you can have it delivered to the hotel.
 ScooterBug, a private mobility rental company, is Disneyland's official provider.
 ScooterBug is the only company that can drop off strollers, ECVs and wheelchair rentals — including length-of-stay rentals — for guests staying at the Hotels of the Disneyland Resort without the guest being present.